-Use the RESET key to clear all resettable totals or to initiate a printout if the printer option has been selected.
-The printout is activated with a single press while the Total Reset function has four reset modes that are selectable during instrument calibration as follows:
+Use the RESET key to clear the batch totals or to initiate a printout if the printer option has been selected.
+The print is activated with a single press while the reset of the totals requires a press and hold for two seconds.